Native Extrapolation Awareness in Flow-Based Conditional Generation

-However, for the ODE solution $\psi_t$ to be unique and well-defined, the vector field $u_t$ must be locally Lipschitz continuous with respect to $c$ \citep{coddington1955theory, lipman2024flow}.
-That is, there exists a constant $K$ such that for any $x \in \mathcal{X}$ and $c, c' \in \mathcal{C}$:
+However, achieving this phase transition is fundamentally hindered by the structural regularity required of neural ODEs.
+For the solution $\psi_t$ to be unique, the learned vector field must be locally Lipschitz continuous\citep{coddington1955theory, lipman2024flow}.
+This mathematical constraint creates an \emph{extrapolation hazard}, which we formalize below:

-Combined with the spectral bias of deep neural networks \citep{rahaman2019spectral}, which preferentially learns low-frequency functions, the trained model inherently minimizes this Lipschitz constant $K$.
-This regularity creates a fundamental \emph{extrapolation hazard}.
-For any off-manifold query $\tilde{c}$ residing in an $\epsilon$-neighborhood of a valid condition $c \in \mathcal{M}_{ID}$, the change in transport energy is bounded by the Lipschitz property:

-where $L$ is a constant dependent on $K$.
-Since $\mathcal{E}(v^\theta; c) \approx 0$ for valid data (by training), the inequality forces $\mathcal{E}(v^\theta; \tilde{c}) \approx 0$.
-Eq.~\ref{eq:lips} constrains pointwise velocities but not the full trajectories defining $\mathcal{E}(v^\theta; \tilde{c})$, yet it describes the silent extrapolation behavior observed in FM models.
-Consequently, the model predicts efficient paths even for invalid inputs.
-This silent failure creates trajectories that resemble valid ones, making standard detection ineffective.
-We attribute this to the smoothness of the vector field: without explicit penalties, the model defaults to the simplest path for any input, regardless of its validity.